Want to see new places, meet new friends, and create unforgettable experiences? Then join us for a cycling tour in the Shenandoah Valley.

 Winery Tour & Tasting - Bluestone Vineyard (call anytime for custom tour)

-- During our August edition of the Shenandoah Valley Wine and Bike Tour, we'll have two route options.
+- Example Shenandoah Valley Wine and Bike Tour: we'll have two route options.
 There will be a 30 mile route and 50 mile route that both start and finish at Bluestone Vineyard.
 Enjoy the rolling hills west of Harrisonburg, VA and take in the beautiful mountain backdrop.
 The ride will end with a private wine tasting and tour at the vineyard, plus a catered lunch from our friends at the Heritage Bakery.
 You'll love every minute of this trip!

 - We'll gather at the Vineyard at 8am and be rolling by 9am.

-- The two routes will share much of the same roads and each will have a guide.
+- The two routes will share many of the same roads and turn-by-turn maps will be provided by the guide.

-- Please bring whaterver you'll need for the duration of the ride.
+- Please bring whatever you'll need for the duration of the ride.
 We will have a support vehicle, if a rider has a major mechanical.